RSE and PSHE

 In primary, PSHE is taught weekly for a one-hour lesson, as well as during collective worship and enrichment activities that cover elements of the PSHE curriculum throughout the year.
 At secondary, PSHE education is not taught as a discrete subject but is covered across the school in every year group in all curriculum subjects, including enrichment and wellbeing mornings and is monitored and reviewed regularly by the staff and governing body.

 In addition, visiting speakers and external visits also contribute to the curriculum across the school.
 In the past year we have had a range of organisations deliver age-appropriate sessions on elements of the PSHE curriculum to pupils.

 The RSE and PSHE programme ensures that pupils revisit topics in order to build upon their existing knowledge and skills throughout their time at the school.
 It is intended that RSE and PSHE will be taught through interactive learning activities as appropriate.

-The PSHE and RSE curriculum is overseen by Mr Knight, Director of Personal Development and is regularly reviewed by our governing board.
-Please see the link at the bottom of this page.
+The PSHE and RSE curriculum is regularly reviewed by our governing board.

 RSE and Health Education